-During normal operations, the Ash Surge Basin is filled with water thereby suppressing any potential fugitive dust emissions.
-The Bypass Basin and Metal Cleaning Basin have recently been emptied and cleaned thereby suppressing any potential fugitive dust emissions.
+During normal operations, the Bypass Basin is filled with water thereby suppressing any potential fugitive dust emissions.
+The Ash Surge Basin contains water until such time as the accumulated sediment will be removed.
 Infrequently, the basins will need to be dewatered and the sediment removed for proper off-site disposition.
 While the bottom ash and slag residue is drying, there is the potential for this material to become airborne especially during excessively dry and windy conditions.
 Loading of this material under these adverse conditions also has the potential for generating fugitive dust.
 Dewatered basins will be assessed on a quarterly basis or more frequently during excessively dry and windy conditions.
 To minimize fugitive dust emissions from exposed dry bottom ash and slag, the height of the staged material will be minimized and the material piles will be either sprayed with water or covered.
 Loading activities also will be limited during such occasions.